top of page

 Fig 1.
 Pablo Picasso, Three Musicians, 1921

 The painting ‘Three Musicians’ (Fig 1) created by Pablo Picasso is a Synthetic Cubist style created in 1921.
 Measured at over two meters wide and two meters high it is presented in the New York Museum of Modern Art.
 Picasso’s style of painting is created to give off the appearance of cut paper.
-Painted are three musicians created from brightly colour abstract shapes in the scene of a boxlike room.
+Painted are three musicians created from brightly coloured abstract shapes in the scene of a boxlike room.
 On the left is a clarinet player wearing a blue and white suit, in the middle, a guitar player appearing in an orange and yellow diamond-patterned costume and to the right is the singer holding sheets of music, dressed in a black robe; in front of the clarinet player is a table with objects placed on that table, beneath him is a dog with only his belly, legs and tail on show, with a shadow of the dogs head on the wall behind.
 This entire scene is composed of flat shapes.
 Between the musicians, it is difficult to determine where one starts and one ends, as all are intertwined together as if they were paper cut-outs.

 In many of Picasso’s Cubist work, he introduces subjective contour completion; this is something that Picasso consciously does to influence the viewers subconscious.
 Named by Psychoneurologists, subjective contour completion is a visual analysis of what cannot be seen; when looking at an object that is not complete the subconscious takes control by completing the object, if part of a body is covered by an object such as a wall, the mind will complete this body by analysing the tone and shape of the body we see, to then complete a false image of what the rest of the ‘missing’ body may look like.
 We do this as the conscious has a desire for wholeness over dissection, to complete the shape of a body whether it is true or false.
 Subjective contour completion is subconsciously done in the everyday life of all. ‘our eyes continue to look out at the most diverse kinds of things and bring back echoes of bodies’ (Elkins 1999, P. 1).
 The continuous search for fulness is not only proven by Psychoneurologists research but also within animal behaviour, as Elkins states ‘when a chimpanzee is shown a chessboard with a black square missing, it will attempt to colour in that square.’
 (Elkins 1996, P. 128).